Glossary

 Agent Card

-A machine-readable JSON document published at /.well-known/agent.json that describes an agent's capabilities, supported tools, input/output schemas, and authentication requirements.
-Agent cards follow the ERC-8004 standard and are used by discovery services to index available agents.
-See also: ERC-8004.
+A machine-readable document that describes an agent's public capabilities and discovery metadata.
+Agent cards are used by discovery and integration flows.
+See also: ERC-8004 Agent Identity.

 agentId